 LEGAL MATTERS.

-week.
+takes up time.
 You chose a lawyer ( We help you with this and give you a choice if you

 wish ) and this Notary Public must be